Thomas precession: Precession in a circular orbit

+The minus sign indicates that the precession is retrograde.

 Applications

 In electron orbitals

 In quantum mechanics Thomas precession is a correction to the spin-orbit interaction, which takes into account the relativistic time dilation between the electron and the nucleus in hydrogenic atoms.

 Basically, it states that spinning objects precess when they accelerate in special relativity because Lorentz boosts do not commute with each other.

 To calculate the spin of a particle in a magnetic field, one must also take into account Larmor precession.

 In a Foucault pendulum

 The rotation of the swing plane of Foucault pendulum can be treated as a result of parallel transport of the pendulum in a 2-dimensional sphere of Euclidean space.
 The hyperbolic space of velocities in Minkowski spacetime represents a 3-dimensional (pseudo-) sphere with imaginary radius and imaginary timelike coordinate.
 Parallel transport of a spinning particle in relativistic velocity space leads to Thomas precession, which is similar to the rotation of the swing plane of a Foucault pendulum.
 The angle of rotation in both cases is determined by the area integral of curvature in agreement with the Gauss–Bonnet theorem.

 Thomas precession gives a correction to the precession of a Foucault pendulum.
 For a Foucault pendulum located in the city of Nijmegen in the Netherlands the correction is:

 Note that it is more than two orders of magnitude smaller than the precession due to the general-relativistic correction arising from frame-dragging, the Lense–Thirring precession.